 The ICPA promotes a scientific approach to clinical practice, supporting membership involvement in research publication, establishing and overseeing a Practice-Based Research Network and correlating research findings to establish protocols of care.

 ICPA provides advanced training in chiropractic philosophy, science and art, offering certification through our training program.
 Our focus in teaching lies in covering all aspects of family well-being from conception, pregnancy, through the care of infants and children.

 There is much more to health and well-being than just freeing the body of disease and pathology.
 Chiropractic allows the body the very best ability to adapt to the environment and to the stressors we are subject to.
 The ICPA offers resources to the public on the safety and effectiveness of chiropractic care for children and in pregnancy.

 Salutogenesis is a term meaning the creation of health.
-Its focus is on health, well-being, and improved quality of life, not merely the treatment of symptoms.
-In contrast is the pathogenic model, which focuses on the the treatment of disease.
+Its focus is on health, well-being, and improved quality of life.
+In contrast is the pathogenic model, which focuses on the treatment of disease.
 This emphasis on pathology often includes fear of symptoms and disease.
-Instead, a salutogenic approach looks at the myriad of health and lifestyle choices that can be utilized to create better vitality and well-being.
-It also recognizes the practitioner uses encouragement and support in their care, with an inherent trust in the body's wisdom to adapt, heal, and regenerate.
+A salutogenic approach looks at the myriad of health and lifestyle choices that can be utilized to create better vitality and well-being.
+Salutogenic practitioners use encouragement and support in their care, with an inherent trust in the body's wisdom to adapt, heal, and regenerate.

 Salutogenesis, from a chiropractic perspective, is about improved adaptability and increased life expression.
 In addition to proper diet, increased exercise, adequate rest and processing of life's stressors, we recognize the importance of the nervous system in facilitating optimal function and therefore improved quality of life.